-Note: when using a mouse or trackpad with your iPad, right clicking any of these buttons will immediately present its pop-up menu.
-You can also click and drag downward to show the menu, but due to conflicts in the way iPadOS handles Drag and Drop this will not work for buttons that also support rearranging (annotation drawing presets).
+Note: when using a mouse or trackpad, right clicking any of these buttons will immediately present its pop-up menu.
+You can also click and drag downward to show the menu, but due to conflicts in the way iPadOS and macOS handle Drag and Drop this will not work for buttons that also support rearranging (annotation drawing presets).